-Each dot in the chart below was a member of the Senate in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Percy is shown as a purple triangle. (analysis methodology)
+Percy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2583 (98th): A bill to authorize United States participation in the “Office International de la Vigne et du Vin” (the International Office of the Vine and Wine).

 - S. 2988 (98th): A bill to amend the Tax Equity and Fiscal Responsibility Act of 1982 with respect to the effect of the 1985 increase in the Federal unemployment tax …

 - S. 746 (98th): Illinois and Michigan Canal National Heritage Corridor Act of 1984

 - S.J.Res.
 111 (98th): A joint resolution expressing the sense of the Congress with respect to international efforts to further a revolution in child health.

 - S. 376 (98th): A bill to amend the Debt Collection Act of 1982 to eliminate the requirement that contracts for collection services to recover indebtedness owed the United States be …